Role guide

 How It Works

 Each night you pick a player.
-The next day, that player cannot be eliminated by the town vote.
+The next day, that player cannot be voted out.
 If the town nominates them and pushes for a vote, the Game Master announces that the player is protected.
 The vote fails, and the table has to choose a different target or skip the day's elimination entirely.

-Vote immunity does not protect against night kills.
-The Mafia can still target your protected player at night and kill them normally.
+Vote immunity does not protect against night actions.
+The Werewolves can still target your protected player at night and take them out normally.
 Your power is purely political — it controls the day vote, not the night phase.
 Think of yourself as controlling the town's decision-making, not shielding against violence.

 The Lover creates a fascinating dynamic at the table.
 When the GM announces that someone is vote-immune, the entire table has to process why the Lover chose that player.
 If it's a good choice, the town trusts the Lover's invisible judgment.
 If it's a bad choice, doubt spreads.
 Your reputation builds or crumbles through your protection pattern, even though nobody knows who you are.